stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ## working remotely: opportunity to scale

-The big opportunity is to achieve scale through offshoring, rather than seeking to replace your onshore talent.
+The strategic opportunity is to achieve scale through offshoring, rather than replacing your onshore talent.

 If you have #stratapp and effective remote working up and running, you can easily create the capability to scale, both up and down, through a hybrid approach to offshoring.